Phone (269) 925-0616

 Assessor - Kathy Angelo MAAO, MCPPE kangelo@bentonchartertownship-mi.gov

-Assessor's Assistant - Cherry Mesa MAAO cmesa@bentonchartertownship-mi.gov
+Assessor's Administrative Assistant - Cherry Mesa MAAO cmesa@bentonchartertownship-mi.gov

 Assessor's Office